UiPath-US-Services/transactionless-template/README.md

-# transactionless-ref
+# Transactionless Template
-REFramework with the transactional portion removed.
+REFramework files but with the state machine removed.
 Use this for simple processes that do not required the transaction isolation given by the standard REFramework.

 ## Usage